-Table 7-2 Troubleshooting Power Symptom Cause Remedy MAIN POWER lamp is ON.
+Ta able 7-2 Troubleshooting Power Symptom Cause Remedy MAIN POWER lamp is ON.
 117 Vac fuse blown.
 1. Check following fuses: CONTROLS indicator is ON.
 FE - Zone 1 Controller (1A, AGC) All controls are ON.
 FF - Zone 2 Controller (1A, AGC) The fans and the belt are ON.
-FG - Zone 3 Controller (1A, AGC) are OFF.
+FG - Zone 3 Controller (1A, AGC) A controller or the belt speed display is OFF.
 FH - Belt Speed Display (new furnace: 1A, AGC; rebuilt RTC furnace: 0.5A, AGC).
 Refer to Drawing 802-101781 Frame Wiring Schematic for details.
 MAIN POWER lamp is ON.
 Rotate BELT SPEED 1.
-Turn power off to the furnace at the CONTROLS indicator is ON. belt.
-If the belt still and motor fuse on the motor speed Zone controllers, the belt speed display and the fans are ON. does not move, it is likely that a fuse is blown on the motor controller.
+Turn power off to the furnace at the CONTROLS indicator is ON. knob CW to speed up belt.
+If the belt still circuit breaker.
+Check both the line fuse and motor fuse on the motor speed Zone controllers, the belt speed display and the fans are ON. does not move, it is likely that a fuse is blown on the motor controller.
 Refer to Drawing 802-101781 Frame Wiring Schematic for details.
 The belt is not moving. speed controller.
 MAIN POWER lamp is ON.
 No power to the 1.
 Confirm there is no OVERTEMPERATURE CONTROLS indicator is ON. lamps.
 Alarm active, preventing lamps from turning ON - refer to section 4.2.3 for All controls and displays are ON.
 The fans and the belt are ON. details.
 Press CLEAR pushbutton on the ALARM panel to clear such an Alarm.
 LAMPS indicator is ON.
+LAMP STRINGS indicators are 2.
 Confirm that desired zone switches are in ON position on the ENERGIZE LAMPS panel.
 OFF and zone controller PV temperatures are falling or not changing.
 3. Confirm that zone controller setpoint temperatures have been set (SV display is bright and steady).
 Note: In normal operation at lower 4.
 Confirm that zone controller OUT1 LED indicators are ON. setpoint temperatures, the LAMP STRINGS indicators will turn OFF whenever lamp power maintaining zone temperature falls below the 5a.
 Cycle LAMPS red and green pushbuttons OFF and ON.
 You should easily hear the "snap" of the K1 lamp contactor opening and closing. threshold of the LAMP STRINGS current sensors.
 In that case, the reduced power to the lamps is still sufficient to keep zone controller PV temperatures at setpoint SV temperatures.
 5b.
 If the K1 "snap" is not heard, check operation of the NO1 terminal on the PLC CO-04TRS module (4 th module to the right of the PLC power supply).
 Cycling the LAMPS pushbutton (see 5a above) should cycle the NO1 red LED on/off.
-If the NO1 red LED turns on and the K1 contactor does not the contactor or its coil is bad and must be replaced .6.
-Check lamp fuses F30, F31, F32, F33, F34 and F35.
+If the NO1 red LED turns on and the K1 contactor does not, the contactor or its coil is bad and must be replaced .
+6. Check lamp fuses F30, F31, F32, F33, F34 and F35.